nandha854/train-ticket-service/README.md

 ```

 ### **4. Client Request Example**
-You can use a clients/examples.go to play with server
+You can use a clients/examples.go to play with API's
 ```sh
 go run client/examples.go
 ```